Doctor of Executive Leadership

 Online (annual one-week residence)

 This program is for those seeking to maximize their executive value to organizations, communities, and institutions.
-This rigorous program will develop skills as a senior-level leader who can integrate theory with practice and extend the knowledge to a wide variety of industries or sectors.
-The DEL program is designed to train people in the effective use of business principles while providing skill development and understanding of a wide range of areas.
+The goal of the DEL program is to educate the next generation of senior-level leaders as scholars and practitioners who can integrate theory and practice into the discipline of leadership.
+This rigorous program develops the skills needed in aspiring mid- and senior-level leaders who can then integrate theory with practice and extend the knowledge to a wide variety of industries or sectors.
+The DEL program is designed to train individuals in the effective use of business principles and leadership skills while providing skill development and understanding of a wide range of areas.

 Program is designed to be widely applicable to those who want to maximize their executive value.

 Online format with web conferencing and five-day annual residency at UC in Charleston, WV.

 A professional research doctorate designed to develop senior-level leaders.

 You’ll be equipped to ethically lead organizations to greater effectiveness and sustainability by understanding and implementing change, utilizing resources effectively, encouraging innovative solutions to problems, making timely judgments, developing collaborations and networks and facilitating team building for maximum effectiveness.